kubedb/issues/design-docs/pgbouncer.md

 This field is to be used to specify detailed information about PostgreSQL databases for which users want to use connection pooling.

-- `spec.databases.dbAlias` is used to name a server-database pair.
+- `spec.databases.alias` is used to name a server-database pair.
 This alias is used to access the mentioned database  via pgbouncer.
-- `spec.databases.dbName` specifies the name of the target database.
+- `spec.databases.databaseName` specifies the name of the target database.
 This must be a valid database name to facilitate a successful connection.
-- `spec.databases.pgObjectName` specifies the name of the Postgres object in which the target database is running.
+- `spec.databases.appBindingName` specifies the name of the Postgres object in which the target database is running.
+AppBinding is used to ensure universal support for postgres databases mnaged/ not managed by KubeDB.
 This name is used to establish connection from PgBouncer's proxy server to the target server.
 Primary pod of the Postgres object or the associated service is to be used to establish the said connection.

 #### spec.pgBouncerConfig: